Hi, I’m Kirien 🌱

 In my lifelong search for the answer to "why was I born the way I am?" and "are there others like me?", I have encountered many human and more-than-human teachers, learned many different healing and growth modalities, some of which I now have "certificates" in, and which I draw upon when supporting others who are grappling with questions of their own belonging and wholeness.

 I am grateful to the teachers and mentors who have supported me in the journey of transforming lived experiences into a formal vocational path.
-Here you can read about every modality I have (or am currently undertaking) training in, and how specifically it informs my overall practice.
+Here you can read about every modality I have (completed or am finalising) training in, and how specifically it informs my overall practice.
+In 1-1 guidance & mentorship sessions, any of these perspectives & practices may be explored according to your specific needs and intentions.

 I joined my first meditation course at 13 and it instantly became my greatest hobby.
 I started studying Buddhism intensively and travelled to Plum Village shortly after turning 18, already eager to take monastic vows for life.
 The reasons this did not end up happening are many-fold — the main one being that my sense of spirituality is entirely Earth- and nature-based, and it did not feel like Buddhism emphasised this to enough of an extent such that I could commit to following it exclusively for life.